The Fate of The Country With Steve Bannon & Chase Geiser | One American Podcast

 Your being attracts your life.

-But this is part of it's a deeper philosophy than obviously the law of attraction, kind of commercialized it.
+But this is part of, it's a deeper philosophy than obviously the law of attraction kind of commercialized it.

-But once you commit, you'll find a book, you'll find a magazine, all of a sudden you'll hear a conversation, you'll maybe a friend you haven't talked to in a while, they're introduced you to something that'll be on that journey of what you're trying to accomplish.
+Maybe a friend you haven't talked to in a while, they're introduced to something that'll be on that journey of what you're trying to accomplish.

-Uh everybody that comes to work for me has to do a certain few things when they come to work.
+Everybody that comes to work for me has to do a certain few things when they come to work.

 One of the first things they have to do is watch 12 o'clock high to see that kind of personification of how you have to ingrain that into yourself.